fletcher/MultiMarkdown-CMS/README.md

 Additionally, CGI scripts are included to manage archives, Atom feeds, tags, searching, OpenID authentication, comments, and more.

+When building the system, I started off with a collection of essentially static web pages.
+I then added cgi scripts only where I thought they were absolutely necessary to give my site the interactive features I desired.
+If you're someone who likes lots of widgets and gadgets on their site --- I won't be programming them.
+However, because of the simple philosophy behind this approach, the pages should be compatible with just about anything you want to add that doesn't require a backend database.

 However, keep in mind that my goal is simplicity.
 I don't want lots of plugins, extensions, modules, etc. I don't want lots of different themes that I can choose from.
 If you want these things, then another package might be for